Hornets drop host Kings to 0-5 to start season

 Buddy Hield scored 23 points and Harrison Barnes added 22 for the Kings, who dropped to 0-5 for their worst start since dropping the first seven games of the 1990-91 season.
 Richaun Holmes recorded 17 points and nine rebounds, De'Aaron Fox had 16 points and 10 assists, and Bogdan Bogdanovic added 12 points.

-Holmes was 8-of-10 shooting but the Kings shot just 45.8 percent overall.
-Sacramento was 14-of-46 from 3-point range and committed 15 turnovers.
-Charlotte had 21 turnovers but overcame them with 16-of-32 on 3-pointers.
-The Hornets shot 54.8 percent overall.
+Holmes made 8 of 10 shots, but the Kings hit just 45.8 percent overall.
+Sacramento was 14 of 46 (30.4 percent) from 3-point range and committed 15 turnovers.
+Charlotte had 21 turnovers but overcame them with 16-of-32 shooting on 3-point attempts.
+The Hornets hit 54.8 percent from the floor overall.

 Hield drained a 3-pointer to open the second half to give Sacramento a 69-61 lead before Charlotte scored the next eight points to knot the score.
 A 3-pointer by Graham pushed the Hornets ahead to stay at 78-77 with 6:01 left in the third.